 Children’s books don’t just help our kids develop better reading skills, but they can be extremely important in shaping their value and helping them understand complicated issues.
-As adults we can still remember the selflessness of The Giving Tree… a message we hope to pass on to our own children.
-But there are a lot more books on the shelf (or Kindle library) than there were when we were kids.
-Covering topics like prison, drugs and conservatism, there are some really unconventional children’s book out there today.
+As adults, we can still remember the selflessness of The Giving Tree… a message we hope to pass on to our own children.
+But there are a lot more unique books on the shelf (or Kindle library) than there were when we were kids.
+Covering topics like prison, drugs and conservatism, there are some really unique children’s book out there today.

 Teach a Donkey To Fish

 Goppy the Elephant and Libby the Donkey are best friends but when Libby needs some money for a new backpack Goppy decides to teach her about responsibility and frugality.
 The extremely conservative Teach a Donkey to Fish tramples all over any lessons you’ve taught your children about sharing and generosity.
-Source

 It’s Just a Plant: A Children’s Story of Marijuana